 In the East, armed conflicts have multiplied since the fall of the Wall.
 The ideological disorientation that has struck in the East is not just due to the collapse of State 'socialism'.
 It has emerged from disenchantment with Capitalism, because it failed to keep its promises and functions only for corrupt minorities - ex-Party men; factory managers converting themselves into 'bosses', 'black marketers', 'gangsters' etc. Therefore, this there is very little difference between the rise of nationalism in the East and in the West.
-Their simultaneous emergence is the mark of a period of deep crisis, not just economic, which transcends nationality and different historic and political traditions - it is the crisis of capitalist civilisation.
+Their simultaneous emergence is the mark of a period of deep crisis, not just economic, which transcends nationality and different vulnerable groups within our communities - such as youth, black people, homeless people or squatters - for the problems which Capitalism creates.